pyronear/pyro-risks/README.md

   		<img src="https://img.shields.io/badge/docs-available-blue.svg" /></a>
 </p>

-The pyro-risks project aims at providing the pyronear-platform with a machine learning based wildifire risk forcasting capibility.
+The pyro-risks project aims at providing the pyronear-platform with a machine learning based wildfire forecasting capability.

 ## Table of Contents